MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add Validation data annotations to a model.
+1. Add validation data annotations to a model.

-2. Complete the Create display view.
+2. Add validation helpers to a view.

-3. Add ModelState.IsValid property in a controller.
+3. Using the ModelState.IsValid property in a controller.

+4. Run the application.

-4. Add custom validation.
+5. Add custom validation.

+6. Run the application.

 #### Task 1: Add validation data annotations to a model.